41. Data Partitioning (Parallel Running)

 In Designer and Server, you can speed up processing with copying the slow component and running it in parallel.

-Scalable Solution in Corporate Server and Cluster
+Scalable Solution in CloverDX Server and Cluster

 There is a better solution that avoids copying components and is scalable.

-Set allocation to the components positioned between the cluster components: right click the component and choose Set Allocation.
+Set allocation to the components positioned between the Cluster components: right click the component and choose Set Allocation.

 In Component Allocation dialog choose By number of workers and enter the number of parallel workers.